 The MDTA has statutory authority to manage its investments separate from the monies of the State of Maryland.
-The agency's bond indenture places conservative limitations on investments that are similar to policy limitations of the State Treasurer's Office as a function of the Annotated Code of Maryland.
+The agency's Trust Agreement places conservative limitations on investments that are similar to policy limitations of the State Treasurer's Office as a function of the Annotated Code of Maryland.
 Investment strategy is driven by cash flow needs, investment policy limitations, and total return considerations.
-Broad investment strategy is directed by an investment committee consisting of certain members of senior management and external financial advisor.
-Strategy is implemented by the Director of Treasury & Debt.
-Strategy, investment policy compliance, and total return performance relative to benchmark indices are reviewed monthly by the Investment/Finance Committees and reported quarterly to the full board.
+Broad investment strategy is directed by an investment committee consisting of certain members of senior management and an external Municipal Advisor.
+Strategy is implemented by the Director of Treasury & Debt and Investment Administrator.
+Strategy, investment policy compliance, and total return performance relative to benchmark indices are reviewed monthly by the Investment and Finance Committees.
+As required by the MDTA Board Operating Policy, investment strategy is approved quarterly by the full Board.